ChristinaLK/htc-intro/lesson.md

 So far, each of our programs has just created one output file, so it's not too bad to keep all the input/output files in the same directory.
 But what if we have a lot of output files?
 Or a lot of input files?
-There's a submit file option that will allow each job to have its own directory.
+In the `translate` directory, there is a script that will take one input file (in English) and produce three output files (in German, French and Spanish).
+There's a submit file option that will allow the translation of each English word to have its own directory.

 ~~~
 executable = translate.sh
 # arguments =

 initialdir = $(Process)
-transfer_input_files = ../dictionary/,word.txt,
+transfer_input_files = word.txt,../dictionary/

 queue 5
 ~~~